timkendrick/timkendrick.github.io/_posts/tips/2016-05-09-simulating-multiple-return values-in-es6.md

 This might seem like a fairly niche use case, but it can prove really useful when you're using chained ES5 array methods to write nice, clean, functional code.

-Take the following example that filters and maps an array of items based on a computed property (or just skip past the example if you don't care about the context):
+Take the following example that filters and maps an array of items based on a computed property (or just skip past the example if you don't care about the context, we'll go over the important bit in more detail afterwards):

 ```javascript
 const columns = [